konflux-ci/release-service-catalog/catalog/task/create-internal-request/0.4/README.md

 - removes the additional logging
 - removes `resolvedIndexImage` and `resolvedFromIndexImage` results as now the FBC-Release Pipeline uses `requestResults` to read required values.
+- The syntax for `taskRef.bundle` and `pipelineRef.bundle` is deprecated,
+  bundles resolver is used with new format.

 ### changes since 0.2
 - adds additional logging messages